 Please let us know if you change your name, address or telephone number.

 - Please do everything you can to keep appointments.
-Tell us as soon as possible if you cannot.
+At least 24 hrs before if you cannot.
 Otherwise, other patients may have to wait longer.

 - Please ask for home visits by the doctor only when the patient is too ill to visit the surgery.